-The overall likelihood of entry, establishment and spread is determined by combining the likelihoods of entry, of establishment and of spread using the matrix of 'rules' for combining qualitative likelihoods shown in Table 3.
+The overall likelihood of entry, establishment and spread is determined by combining the likelihoods of entry, establishment and spread using the matrix of 'rules' for combining qualitative likelihoods shown in Table 2.

-• The likelihood that the Phytophthora species will enter Australia on nursery stock (including ornamental plants and propagative material) from countries where this pathogen is known to occur, be distributed in a viable state to susceptible hosts, establish in that area and subsequently spread within Australia is HIGH.
+• The likelihood that the Phytophthora species will enter Australia on host plant propagative material from countries where this pathogen is known to occur, be distributed in a viable state to susceptible hosts, establish in that area and subsequently spread within Australia is HIGH.